 All of the TTL chips you will use are "Dual In-line Packages" or DIPs.
-Most of the packages are 14 pins, and the pins are number from looking at the chip from the top: Below the "notch" is pin 1 to pin 7, and above the notch is pin 14 down to 8.
+Most of the packages are 14 pins, and the pins are number from looking at the chip from the top:

+Below the "notch" is pin 1 to pin 7, and above the notch is pin 14 down to 8.
 NOTE that Pin 14 must always be connected to VCC (+5V) and pin 7 to ground (0V).

-2.0 Preparation
+2 Preparation

-Design each of the circuits specified below using only 74LS04 (NOT), 74LS08 (AND) and 74LS32 (OR) series TTL gates, as given on the attached sheets.
-Choose the actual pin numbers of the chips that you will use when you build your circuit and show them on your circuit diagram - this will make the construction of your circuit easier.
+Design each of the circuits specified below using only 74LS04 (NOT), 74LS08 (AND) and 74LS32 (OR) series TTL gates, as speicified in Fundamentals of Digital Logic with VHDL Design, page 80.
+Choose the actual pin numbers of the chips that you will use when you build your circuit and show them on your circuit diagram - This will make the construction of your circuit easier.